 Current Job opening

 Cognitive Brain dynamics Lab (CBDL) is located at the National Brain Research Centre (NBRC) in Manesar, Gurgaon district.
 We are always looking for bright and motivated project assistants, Ph.D. students, and Postdocs.
 Please visit the NBRC web page to check relevant updates regarding doctoral admissions.

 Postdoctoral positions will be hosted in NBRC under Cognitive Science Research Initiative/National Postdoctoral Fellowships 2017-18.
 If you are interested in applying please forward to me a CV and one-page research proposal.

 We are inviting application from Postdoctoral fellows who are interested in applying for Cognitive Science Research Initiative or any similar modes of funding.
 We are interested in supporting their application and would be happy to host them depending on mutual agreement.
 Some of the current projects in the lab are listed.
-Candidates with Ph.D. in Neuroscience, Cognitive Science, Biotechnology, Biomedical engineering, Computer Science, Electrical Engineering, Physics, Mathematics, and Statistics are strongly encouraged to apply.
+Candidates with Ph.D. in Neuroscience, Cognitive Science, Biotechnology, Biomedical Engineering, Computer Science, Electrical Engineering, Physics, Mathematics, and Statistics are strongly encouraged to apply.
 Additionally, they must have a strong computational background with an interest and passion for Cognitive Neuroscience.
-Familiarity with statistical techniques, Signal processing, and the knowledge of programming in Matlab/Python/C/C++ is essential.
+Familiarity with statistical techniques, Signal processing, and knowledge of programming in Matlab/Python/C/C++ is essential.

 Applying whole brain large-scale Computational models developed to characterize normal versus pathological dynamical states (health vs. disease).
 This is a data-driven modeling project and requires programming skills, interest in systems neuroscience and cognition.